 Now he has turned his teaching styles toward helping others learn that the Bible can be trusted from the very first page.

 Our mission is simple- to teach the American Church that they can trust the Bible from the very first page to the very last.
 Theology, Philosophy, History, and Science all agree with the Bible, and they can be great tools for building faith and understanding.
 We believe that Apologetics should be simple, fun, and useful.
 It is not merely for helping nerds win debates, but to help Christians be good evangelists and friends.
 The end goal is to strengthen the faith of Christians and to prepare them to be friends to people who have questions of their own, so that believers will think, and thinkers will believe.

 What is the Creed of A Bit of Orange?

-And he identifies himself as a Young Earth Creationist (YEC) on grounds both scientific and scriptural.
-While he considers the issues contained therein to be very important, he readily admits that the issues are not determining factors in one’s personal salvation.
+And we identify as a Young Earth Creationist (YEC) on grounds both scientific and scriptural.
+While we considers the issues contained therein to be very important, we readily admit that the issues are not determining factors in one’s personal salvation.
 We are saved through Jesus Christ, not through accurate knowledge of science.

 I believe in God, the Father Almighty,

 And in Jesus Christ, His only Son, our Lord,